 Here the buyer sends RFPs to all the shortlisted vendors to explain the requirements.

 The vendors are then asked to give their quotation.

 Here the vendor responses to the RFP are evaluated, terms and quotations are negotiated with the vendors.

-The vendor whose quotation and terms are accepted by the buyer is shortlisted and the agreement will be signed.
+The vendor whose quotation and the buyer accepts terms are shortlisted, and the agreement will be signed.

 7. Shipment Notice

-Once the agreement is signed and the PO is confirmed, the vendor sends the shipment notification to the buyer informing about the goods or services that they are providing.
+Once the agreement is signed, and the PO is confirmed, the vendor sends the shipment notification to the buyer.
+Notification informing about the goods or services that they are providing.

 The shipment notice includes all the details like a description of the goods, Shipment date.